 Access to Top Talent

-How companies find their outsourced workers
+How companies find outsourced talent

-Small businesses are more likely to hire one-off freelancers for specialized tasks and activities that require irregular or periodic work.
-They might use job boards, word-of-mouth, or freelancer platforms, such as Upwork or Fiverr.
+Small businesses often contract freelancers for specialized tasks, whether for one-off tasks or periodic work.
+You can find freelancers on job boards, through word-of-mouth recommendations, and on freelancer platforms, such as Upwork or Fiverr.

 Small businesses often outsource specialty work, such as copywriting, digital marketing, and graphic design.
-Hiring freelancers as the major source of tasks and activities have led many attorneys to abandon law firms and courtrooms to serve small businesses and freelancers as a form of an outsourced legal department.
-One of the most common ways small businesses scale is with the help of virtual assistants.
+Plus, many former attorneys have abandoned their law firms to serve small businesses in the form of an outsourced legal department.
+One of the most common ways small businesses scale, though, is with the help of virtual assistants.